 A resume is a brief account of one’s experiences and qualifications for the purpose of securing an interview.
+There are a few things you can do to help make your resume easily reviewed by an employer and increase your chances of it passing review by an Applicant Tracking System (ATS).
 Resume Essentials: 1.
 Focus – The resume should be able to stand alone without a cover letter.
 The reader should be able to immediately recognize the purpose of the resume.
 2. Qualifications that match the job – Identify skills, core attributes, experiences, etc. that show your value to the reader – tell the employer what you can do for them.
 3. Action Verb + Skill + Task =Result – Use this formula for writing bulleted phrases that define your work experience.
 4. Balance – Document must look aesthetically appealing

 - 1-2 pages, only if second page is full